-Wilson, a Democrat, was the representative for West Virginia's 1st congressional district from 1881 to 1883.
+Wilson was the representative for West Virginia’s 1st congressional district and was a Democrat.
+He served from 1881 to 1883.

 From Dec 1875 to Mar 1883, Wilson missed 453 of 1,493 roll call votes, which is 30.3%.
 This is on par with the median of 28.9% among the lifetime records of representatives serving in Mar 1883.
 The chart below reports missed votes over time.

 |Dec 1880-Mar 1881||119||9||7.6%||4th|

 The information on this page is originally sourced from a variety of materials, including:

 - unitedstates/congress-legislators, a community project gathering congressional information

 - United States Congressional Roll Call Voting Records, 1789-1990 by Howard L. Rosenthal and Keith T. Poole.

 - Martis’s “The Historical Atlas of Political Parties in the United States Congress”, via Keith Poole’s roll call votes data set, for political party affiliation for Members of Congress from 1789 through about year 2000